The University of Kent, Canterbury, Kent, CT2 7NZ, T +44 (0)1227 764000

 Click Start, Computer and save to your Z drive or departmental drive under network locations.
 Don't use the Documents folder, the Desktop or the computer's hard drive as they are not backed up.
 Apply for access to folders/resources

-Accessing your files and folders
+Accessing your files and folders from your own device

 Back up your work

 Have at least 2 copies in different places.
-Save work to your folder on the Kent network as well as either a USB stick, external hard drive, or online service like Dropbox, Skydrive, Google Docs.
+Save work to your folder on the Kent network as well as either a USB stick, external hard drive, or online service like Dropbox, Skydrive, Google Docs:

 - Don't lose work opened from email attachments: ensure you 'Save As'!